 - Use a sharp knife to trim the excess fat cap off the top of the brisket.

-- Remove the brisket from the refrigerator about a half hour to hour prior to placing it in the smoker (fatty side up), giving it time to come to room temperature.
-Then place the brisket in the smoker directly on the smoker rack.
+- Remove the brisket from the refrigerator about a half hour to an hour prior to placing it in the smoker (fatty side up), giving it time to come to room temperature.
+Then, place the brisket in the smoker directly on the smoker rack.

-- When the brisket reaches an internal temperature of 165 degrees remove it from the smoker and wrap in aluminum foil or butcher paper.
+- When the brisket reaches an internal temperature of 165 degrees,remove it from the smoker and wrap it in aluminum foil or butcher paper.
 Place the wrapped brisket back in the smoker and continue cooking until the internal temperature of the meat has reached 195-200 degrees.